Ertopya/esp32-wifi-pentool/README.md

 - **Deauthentication attacks** using various methods
 - **Denial of Service attacks**
 - Formatting captured traffic into **PCAP format**
-- Parsing captured handshakes into **HCCAPX file** ready to be cracked by Hashcat
 - Passive handshake sniffing
 - Easily extensible framework for new attacks implementations
 - Management AP for easy configuration on the go using smartphone for example